bbaudry/bbaudry.github.io/test-home/topics.md

-# Software technology for the arts
+# Software for the arts

 ## Neuro-renovation of software-based artworks